 Inverna Lockpez

-Lockpez received various grants and awards from the National Endowment for the Arts (NEA); (two) Creative Artist Public Service; CETA Award; (two) CINTAS Foundation Fellowship; Volgeltein Foundation and (two) Roxbury Arts Groups – NYSCA, Decentralization Grants.
-Lockpez has published two books: “Cuba, My Revolution,” and “The Noble Barn,” both available on Amazon.
+Lockpez received two awards from the National Endowment for the Arts (NEA), two Creative Artist Public Service (CAPS) awards, two CINTAS Foundation Fellowship awards, two CETA awards, a Vogelstein Foundation award, and two grants from NY State Council on the Arts.
+She has published two books: "Cuba: My Revolution," and "The Noble Barn;" both available on Amazon.

 CLICK HERE to read Q&A with the artist.